sfstoolbox/sfs-matlab/README.md

 ![Image](doc/img/wave_field_imp_nfchoa_25d.png)

 The output can also be plotted in dB by setting <code>conf.plot.usedb = true;</code>.
 In this case also a color map is shown.
-Without a color map presented the color coding goes always from -1 to 1.
-In addition we change the color map to the Matlab default one.
+For none dB plots no color bar is shown in the plots.
+In these cases the color coding goes always from -1 to 1, with clipping of larger values.
+We change also the color map to the Matlab default one.

 ```Matlab
 conf.plot.usedb = true;